Graduate Student Resources

 The flow chart at the top of this page demonstrates the general hierarchy of sources of support.

-Outside of the general hierarchy of places to go to for help, that are various other entities on campus here to support students.
+Outside of the general hierarchy of Division of Science places to go to for help, that are various other entities on campus here to support students.
 These resources on campus are dedicated to supporting graduate students:

 - The Office of Graduate Affairs: This office is a home and source of support for all graduate students at Brandeis, including those studying at the Heller School, the Rabb School, or the International Business School.
 Graduate Student Affairs provides students with information and events about graduate life at Brandeis and community resources.

 - The Graduate Student Association (GSA): Supported by The Office of Graduate Affairs, the GSA is an independent student body that represents all graduate students and provides a platform for graduate students to raise issues and concerns and build community.
 If you have a concern about an issue affecting graduate students that extends past your program, department, and the Division of Science, the GSA is a good group to talk to.
 To connect with them, visit their website to see the current year’s grad student exective committee.